Mary Frances Creighton

 Mary Frances Creighton (July 29, 1899 – July 16, 1936) was an American woman convicted and executed for murder by poisoning.
 Creighton was nicknamed "The Long Island Borgia" and the "Black-Eyed Borgia by the press, because of her use of arsenic poisoning.
 She was sentenced to death by electric chair.
-She passed out before the execution, and was executed in an unconscious state.
+It was reported that the prison authorities had mercifully eased her path to the chair.
+They had, it was said, given her a hypodermic injection of morphine shortly before her execution, thereby inducing a coma.
 Creighton was suspected of murdering three people for life insurance money in New Jersey in the 1920s.
 She had been acquitted in two of these murders and was never tried for the third.
+Creighton confessed to one of these murders after her arrest in the third case.

 Early life

 Mary Frances Avery was born in Rahway, New Jersey.
 As a young girl, both her parents died, and she and her siblings were raised by their maternal grandparents.
 Growing up, she was not known to be an outstanding student and she made few friends, preferring to keep to herself.
 Creighton was estranged from her two sisters because of a quarrel about the inheritance from their parents.

 When she was 15 years old, she moved to Newark where she graduated from high school.
 In 1917, she met her future husband, John Creighton, a sailor who fought in the First World War.
 The couple married on December 25, 1918.